Skip to main content

 git push --force origin main

-# ✅ If you must force push, use this (at least it checks)
+# If you must force push, only do it on your own feature branch:

 git lfs track "*.psd"